Chart Color Schemes

 Oakden features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.8% of all households, including 29.9% couples with children, 23.8% couples without children, and 12.4% single parent families.
-Non-family households comprise the remaining 33.2%, with lone person households at 30.9% and group households making up 2.5%.
-The median household size is 2.4 people, smaller than the Greater Adelaide average of 2.5.
+Family households account for 66.8% of all households, including 29.9% couples with children, 23.8% couples without children, and 12.4% single parent families.
+Non-family households constitute the remaining 33.2%, with lone person households at 30.9% and group households comprising 2.5%.
+The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5 people.

 Frequently Asked Questions - Households